a-karma/Bogor_Workshop/DAY_2/Session2.md

 The third line is the consensus sequence while each of the following line represent a specific read that was mapped to that region of the reference genome.
 As you can see, reads are displayed in different colours which represent quality scores.
 Just type `?` to look at the visualization options.
 Press for example `n` or `c` and see what happens.

+If you are eager to know more about BAM files and samtools please try to tutorial after the course: https://sandbox.bio/tutorials?id=samtools-intro

 Now that we have familiarised ourselves with this file format, let's try to generate some new bams!

 #### Aligning reads